mukunda-p/vogueX---Fashion-Recommender/docs/SE Project - USE CASES.md

 3. The user would input the occasion name or can put a occasion query and would get recommendations in the form of photos in a carousel.

 4. The user should be able to see the country/culture specific results.

+Use Case #12:

+Actor : A user

+Actor Goal : to get a recommendation

+Problem : As a user, I am going on a date tonight in future.
+I would be flying to a different city for a date and I donot know what the weather is like and what should I pack so that I am able to wear the most appropriate dress according to the occasion.

+Steps:

+1. The user logs into voguex account.

+2. The user should be able to get recommendations on what to wear based on the occasion he/she wants

+3. The user would input the occasion name or can put a occasion query and would get recommendations in the form of photos in a carousel.